kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Settings in WordPress plugin

-The settings can be found under Settings > General.
+The settings can be found under **Settings > General**.
+They don't have their own tab.

 ### Flarum URL